 Assuming homeschoolers are socially awkward, the question remains, ‘Why?’

-After observing many homeschooling parents, I believe this is because of several reasons.
+After observing many homeschooling parents, I believe this is for several reasons.
 I will outline some of these below.

 Reason 1: Different Role Models